 While prairie dogs are cute, they should never be handled.
 These animals carry diseases that can be easily transmitted.

 Southwest Colorado Residents: Get a Free Quote for Prairie Dog Removal and Control

 Not all prairie dog colonies are infected with plague, but it is always important to take precautions when you or your pets are around rodent habitats.
 As you will find, rodents such as prairie dogs do not only make their homes in remote, rural locations.

 Prairie dogs can be a nuisance to any homeowner.
 Their tunneling can tear up gardens and cause damage to the foundation of a structure.
 They are notorious for digging, gnawing, and chewing.
 The presence of prairie dogs can also attract unwanted predators to your home.

 San Juan Wildlife Services strives to take care of your rodent issues in a way that is humane and effective.
 Though, Southwest Colorado and Northern New Mexico use a variety of removal techniques, our team has determined that the PERC method is the most successful while also aligning with our values.

-Using Pressurized Exhaust Rodent Control ( PERC) is both safe and humane, while effectively eliminating the problem.
+Using Pressurized Exhaust Rodent Control ( PERC) for prairie dog removal is both safe and humane, while effectively eliminating the problem.
 There is no poison left behind, no blasting, digging or trapping.
 This method is also completely safe around pets and livestock.

 PERC is a state-of-the-art solution that targets burrowing rodents without compromising crops and vegetation or endangering other wildlife.
 The process involves injecting carbon monoxide into the tunnel system with great accuracy.
 Then, the gas will spread throughout the tunnel, putting the rodents to sleep.
 This is safe, humane, and highly effective if it is done under extreme pressure.